The best way to explain this would be to look at a sample class on a schedule and break it down:

 Most colleges should have a prominent “Accreditation Statement” in their catalog or website.
 The following organizations grant regional accreditation: Middle States Association of Colleges and Schools Middle States Commission on Higher Education (MSCHE), New England Association of Schools and Colleges Commission on Institutions of Higher Education (NEASC-CIHE), North Central Association of Colleges and Schools The Higher Learning Commission (NCA-HLC), Southern Association of Colleges and Schools Commission on Colleges (SACS), Western Association of Schools and Colleges Accrediting Commission for Community and Junior Colleges (WASC-ACCJC), Western Association of Schools and Colleges Accrediting Commission for Senior Colleges and Universities (WASC-ACSCU).

 Benedictine University operates on the semester system and grants credits in semester hours.
-The academic year consists of two fifteen-week semesters, fall and spring.
+The academic year consists of two 15-week semesters, fall and spring.
 There is also a summer term consisting of two five-week sessions.

 One quarter-hour equals two-thirds of a semester hour.
 Divide the number of quarter hours by three and multiply by two.
 Here is a breakdown of the conversion: